Spend $25 or more in my Ravelry shop in one transaction and you will automatically receive 25% off your entire purchase!

 I fell in love with the Scale Quilting stitch a dozen years ago when I was working on a Learn-to-Knit Afghan from Barbara Walker’s book of the same name.
-Now, 12 years, many afghans, shawls, and sweaters later, I’ve gone back to it to make a feminine, 2-color shawl.
+Now, 12 years, many afghans, shawls, and sweaters later, I’ve gone back to it to make a feminine, two-color shawl.
 As soon as I thought of adding beads, I knew what the name of the design needed to be!

 Techniques: decreasing, horizontal braid, slipped stitches, beading.
 None of them are difficult, but some are a bit fiddly and any counting errors will show up, so it is not mindless knitting!